Registration is closing on November 9th—make sure you buy your ticket soon!

 We would like to thank our Program Committee and our Art for Activism Committee for their work:

-The official program will begin at 8:30 am on the morning of Saturday the 14th and end at 2:00 pm on Sunday, the 15th.
+The official program will begin at 8:30 am on the morning of Saturday the 14th, with an exciting night program off-site (more information below), and end at 2:00 pm on Sunday, the 15th.
 We recommend arriving the evening of Friday, the 13th, to get settled in, explore the beautiful neighborhood, and to ensure that you will be there on time for the early morning programming the next day.

-Below are some of the exciting sessions that are planned to happen at every regional conference this year:
+Below are a few of the exciting sessions that are scheduled to take place:

 Hate Crimes in the Heartland: An award winning documentary film and community outreach project that explores our national epidemic of hate crimes through the lens of Tulsa, Oklahoma.